txus/fuby/README.md

 ### Real pattern matching

 Pattern matching is implemented in `case` statements.
-If you want to match in the old ruby stile, with procs or regexes or classes, you still can:
+If you want to match in the old ruby style, with procs or regexes or classes, you still can:

 ```ruby
 case 1